 Nomination process: Please CLICK HERE for the 2017 Forms and online application

 The faculty mentor (who must be a member of the Organic Division) must submit the application using the online application form which will include uploading a single PDF file (named using the convention: StudentNominee'sLast Name_First Name-SURF.pdf i.e. Smith_Jane-SURF.pdf) consisting of the following items in the following order:

-- The completed "Student Application Cover Sheet" (page 1 of the application form available as a docx file)
+- The completed "Student Application Cover Sheet"

 - A statement from the nominee describing the importance of this opportunity to his/her personal and career plans (typically 1-2 paragraphs).
 Indicate how a summer research project fits into your long-range plans.
 Provide any background about yourself and/or your personal or professional goals that you would like us to know.